 It’s easy to want to devour that project the second you set your sites on it but often times, people forget they haven’t even been hired.
 There’s much to be done before getting hired, or even designing and coding a website for example.

+Hurry up and Wait.
 Isn’t it frustrating when you send an estimate or proposal for a project that seemed like a rush, and then things sort of fall off the radar?
-There are all kinds of reasons for this but overall, many designs will call it the “Slow Client Syndrome”.
-There are many reasons … There’s more…
+There are all kinds of reasons for this but overall, many designs will call it the “Slow Client Syndrome”. … There’s more…